Contact Us Today! 512-454-7548

 • Restrictions on certain professions, and

-Jason S. English was a criminal prosecutor for 15 years.
-He understands how prosecutors approach fraud and identity theft cases and how they try and get the accused to plead guilty.
-Before pleading guilty to any crime, make sure you understand your rights and options to fight the criminal charges.
+Jason S. English Law was a criminal prosecutor for 15 years.
+He understands how prosecutors approach fraud and identity theft cases and how they try to get the accused to plead guilty.
+Before pleading guilty to any crime, make sure youunderstand your rights and options to fight the criminal charges.

 If you are accused of identity theft in Texas, it is important to speak to a criminal defense attorney right away.
-Contact Texas defense lawyer Jason S. English online or call (512) 454-7548.
+Contact Texas defense lawyer Jason S. English today.

 Badges